 Changes over Time

 Changes in the area concern many more foreigners.
 Muslims tend to have bright fittings and gadgets, Orthodox Jews have two sinks, for meat and milk, and two dishwashers, and time switches to work the lighting on the Sabbath.
 New flats have been built.
 Baths are often changed in favour of walk in showers.
 Fashions alter too, jets in baths are less poplar, they need separate pumps to keep them going.
 Baths used to be white and tinny, then colour was the fashion, “Remember the avocado green?
-Shell pink, sky blue, now we are back to white but a better quality”.
+Shell pink, sky blue, and apricot but now we are back to white but a better quality”.
 Derek had a friend who lived in a prefab after the war.
 Although it was in fact just a box with concrete floors, a lot of people who had them had come from places with just an outside loo and no bath, so this, with plumbing, was very good news.

 Derek has many stories about people losing things down the plughole.
 A mother was rinsing a baby tooth when it fell out of her hands and her son was terribly upset as now the tooth fairy would not be able to find it – Derek did, and happiness was restored.
 A man lost the tiny gold post which kept his false tooth in place.
 He was going to be best man at his friend’s wedding the next day, so was desperate to get it back.
 He was overjoyed when Derek retrieved it.
 When Derek was still in his teens, he and his boss were called out to a woman who said she had lost a valuable ring while she was on the toilet.
 They set up a system of increasingly sized cords and ropes in order to draw a large piece of folded cloth all through the waste system to drag it out.
 What a performance!
 Nothing found.
-The plumber tried to re-enact what might have happened, and told Derek to look all over the floor of the lavatory “And I found it, it had fallen behind the claw foot of the old bath, Was she delighted!”
+The plumber tried to re-enact what might have happened, and told his assistant, Derek, to look all over the floor of the lavatory “And I found it, it had fallen behind the claw foot of the old bath, Was she delighted!”

 Derek earned £2 2s a week.
 He gave his mother £1.50 He cleaned cars for 2/6d a time.
 He went to Queens Park Rangers at Shepherds Bush on a Saturday and to one of the many cinemas.
 The Colisseum was popular as they changed the programme three times a week, It showed one film on Monday, Tuesday, Wednesday, then changed on Thursday, Friday, Saturday, and changed again for the Sunday showing.
-There was always queuing for the popular films, a 1/6d queue and a 2/3d.
+There was always queuing for the popular films, a 1/6d queue and a 2/3d queue.
 You would be called in to go wherever there was a seat for you.